yv8619/restAssured/interview.md

     .body("$", not(hasKey("age")));

-## how to Pass value from one API to another API ?
+## How to Pass value from one API to another API ?
 - store the response of first api using extract() method Response ptyToken = given() .contentType("application/json")